mitmedialab/PRG-Group-Map/README.md

     - There are a couple ways to open a terminal in gitpod, but the most straight forward way is to click on the 'hamburger' menu (3 stacked horizontal lines) on the top left and select _Terminal_ > _New Terminal_
     - **NOTE**: Do NOT interrupt the already running `Dev Server` command unless you know what you're doing!
 2. Run the following command, followed by your name (and do **NOT** include spaces): ```npm run new:person```
-    3. For example
+    - For example:
 ```bash
 npm run new:person cynthia
 ```
-4. If successful, the command will point you to a newly created `.ts` file where you can add you details.
-Jump down to [Editing your information]() to see what to add (you can also close the newly create terminal window).
+3. If successful, the command will point you to a newly created `.ts` file where you can add your details.
+Jump down to [Editing your information]() to see what to add.
+    - **NOTE:** you can also close the newly create terminal window.

 #### Editing Your Information